 On 1 May a sample list of learners will be available in the Portal (as long as all learner marks are entered by the deadline).
-This will be open for 3 working days to allow you to upload evidence for each learner.
-It is important that you use the checklist available in the assessment pack to ensure all required documents are uploaded as this can cause delays to moderation.
+This will be open for 3 working days to allow them to upload evidence for each learner.
+It is important that they use the checklist available in the assessment pack to ensure all required documents are uploaded as this can cause delays to moderation.

-The Preparing for moderation page of our website contains useful information on accessing materials, submitting marks as well as how to prepare for the moderation process.
+Our Preparing for moderation page of the website contains useful information on accessing materials, submitting marks as well as how to prepare for the moderation process.

-10. Regulations for the conduct of the non-exam assessment (NEA)
+10. Regulations for the conduct of the Non-Exam Assessment (NEA)

 This section provides instructions on the correct administration of the internally assessed NEA.
-Failure to comply with these regulations will be addressed via JCQ Suspected Malpractice: Policies and Procedures.
+Failure to comply with these regulations will be addressed via The Joint Council for Qualifications (JCQ) Suspected Malpractice: Policies and Procedures.